haierkeys/obsidian-fast-note-sync/README.md

 ## 🚀 Quick Start

-1. Install the plugin (choose one of the two options)
+1. Install the plugin (choose one)
-   - **Official Store**: <s>Open the OBSidian Community Plugin Store, search for **Fast Note Sync** and install</s>
+   - **Official Store**: <s>Open the Obsidian Community Plugin Market, search for **Fast Note Sync** and install</s>
-        > ⚠️ The plugin is not yet listed on the official store and cannot be searched for.
+        > ⚠️ The plugin is not yet listed in the official store and cannot be searched.
 Please install manually.
-   - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, unzip it to the Obsidian plugins directory **.obsidian/plugin**
+   - **Manual Installation**: Visit https://github.com/haierkeys/obsidian-fast-note-sync/releases to download the installation package, unzip it to the Obsidian plugin directory **.obsidian/plugin**
 2. Open the plugin configuration, click the **Paste Remote Configuration** button, and paste the remote service configuration into the input box.